MAARTJE ROELOFSEN

 Having lived and worked in different countries and continents throughout my life, I have always been interested in geography and the changing meaning and identity of spaces and places.
 More particularly, I am intrigued by how places become through:

-Currently, I am carrying out a 3-year research project at the Universitat Oberta de Catalunya, which explores how tourism-related digital platforms transform the everyday lives of their users.
-In particular I will be looking at how users of those platforms assert their political agency to challenge and change platforms’ modes of governance.
+From 2020 to 2023, I have carried out a research project at the Universitat Oberta de Catalunya, which explored how tourism-related digital platforms transform the everyday lives of their users.
+In particular the study looked at how users of those platforms assert their political agency to challenge and change platforms’ modes of governance.
 More about this project can be found on my other website: www.tourismplatforms.com

 You can read more about my research here.